FranBar1966/ncSimpleHtmlEditor/readme.md

 ## Events

 - __editorstart__: After start()
+- __editorchanges__: When there are changes that affect the editor.
-- __editorchanges__: When there are changes in the editable content.
+- __contentchanges__: When there are changes in the editable content.
 - __focusedchange__: When the element that has the focus changes.

 ## Functions